VDA5050/VDA5050/VDA5050_EN_V1.md

 A-Z a-z 0-9 _ - . :

 A maximum message length is not defined.
-If an AGVs memory is insufficient to process an incoming order, it is to reject the order.
+If an AGV memory is insufficient to process an incoming order, it is to reject the order.
 The matching of maximum field lengths, string lengths or value ranges is up to the integrator.
 For ease of integration, AGV vendors must supply an AGV factsheet that is detailed in [section 7 - AGV Factsheet](#factsheet).